 The database represents the most crucial layer of an IT infrastructure that remains a prime target for threat actors.
 Database vulnerability scanners audit database security, helping teams to assess risks in the data layer and prioritize identified risks for remediation.
-These tools identify default vendor accounts, misconfigurations, missing patches, excessive privileges and other external database threats.
+These tools identify default vendor accounts, misconfigurations, missing patches, excessive privileges, and other external database threats.

 Wireless Network Scanning

-On account of the rise of IoT devices and Wireless Networks (WLAN), there is an emerging trend of attackers exploiting compromised wireless networks to infiltrate a system.
+Because of the rise of IoT devices and Wireless Networks (WLAN), there is an emerging trend of attackers exploiting compromised wireless networks to infiltrate a system.
 To help mitigate such attacks, wireless network scanning tools test connections between different devices connected to the system and identify susceptible entry points.
 While using such security tools, organizations can simulate cyberattacks and devise techniques to deal with threats as they arrive.